+* Values are close enough to zero to have a negligible impact on results if included

 Fossil-Based Hydrogen Production Configuration and Data Tables

 This section contains data tables of the primary inputs used to develop the fossil-based production model results.
-In addition to next-decade technology, Table S.3 also contains input data that changes with current and mid-century technology assumptions.
+In addition to next-decade technology, Table S.4 also contains input data that changes with current and mid-century technology assumptions.
+Cost data are drawn from sources with values in 2017 through 2021 dollars.
+We assume our results are in 2020 dollars without harmonizing input costs as they are all plus-or-minus 5% of the 2020 dollar value [1].

-Table S.2: Fossil-based hydrogen production model input parameters.
+Table S.3: Fossil-based hydrogen production model input parameters.
 (1) Refers to an SMR with process CO2 capture.
 (2) Refers to an SMR with process and flue gas CO2 capture.
 (3) Refers to an ATR with process CO2 capture